Masoum/CapStoneProjectSubmission/README.md

 - **Gender**: Gender of the individual (binary: 0 = Male, 1 = Female).
 - **Education Level**: Years of education.
 - **Cognitive Test Score**: A score representing the individual’s cognitive performance.
-- **MMSE Score**: Mini-Mental State Examination score, a commonly used test for evaluating cognitive function.
 - **Alzheimer’s Diagnosis**: Target variable indicating whether the individual has Alzheimer’s disease (1 = Alzheimer’s, 0 = No Alzheimer’s).

 ### Target Variable

-The **target variable** in this analysis is `Diagnosis`, which is a binary classification of whether or not a person has Alzheimer’s disease.
+The **target variable** in this analysis is `Alzheimers Diagnosis`, which is a binary classification of whether or not a person has Alzheimer’s disease.

 ## Analysis and Visualizations